St. John's College of Liberal Arts and SciencesQueens Campus

 Speech and Hearing Center

 The Master of Arts program in Speech-Language Pathology is designed to provide the academic and clinical education that graduates need to meet the profession’s existing and emerging demands.
 Our program offers graduate students the opportunity to develop the knowledge and skill areas to meet the requirements for ASHA Certification and New York State licensure for professional practice.

-The Master of Arts (M.A.) program in Speech-Language Pathology at St. John’s University is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-The program is also deemed to be licensure-qualifying by the New York State Board of Professional Licensing of the New York State Education Department.
+The master's (M.A.) education program in speech-language pathology at St. John's University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+It is also deemed to be licensure-qualifying by the New York State Board of Professional Licensing of the New York State Education Department.

-It is the mission of St. John’s University’s M.A.
-Program in Speech-Language Pathology to cultivate excellent, well-rounded, and culturally competent speech-language/hearing professionals who are lifelong learners, who employ evidence-based practice, who are responsible practitioners, and who illustrate Vincentian principles of global and social justice
+It is the mission of St. John’s University’s MA program in Speech-Language Pathology to cultivate excellent, well-rounded and culturally competent speech-language/ hearing professionals who are lifelong learners; who employ evidence-based practices; who are responsible practitioners; and who illustrate Vincentian principles of global and social justice.